josmithua/mycroft-skill-bible/README.md

 # mycroft-skill-bible
-A bible skill for mycroftAI
+A bible skill for mycroftAI.
+Uses BibleGateway.com to perform various bible passage lookup tasks, such as getting their verse of the day.
+More to come.

 ### Usage:
 BibleGateway Verse of The Day: